456th Transport Aviation Brigade: War in Donbas

 On July 14, 2014, an An-26 transport aircraft of the brigade with flight number 19 was shot down in the Luhansk region near the Russian-Ukrainian border at an altitude of 6,500 meters.
 Two crew members — Lt.
 Col. Dmytro Maiboroda and Assistant Commander Lt.
 Col. Dmytro Shkarbun died.

 At the beginning of January 2020, the 35th Mixed Aviation Squadron was formed as part of the brigade, which is operationally subordinate to the command of the Special Operations Forces.
 80% of the squadron is composed of servicemen of the 456th Brigade.
 It is planned to have three types of aviation equipment in service - Mi-2 and Mi-8 helicopters, An-26 aircraft, and later Mi-24 combat helicopters.

+Full scale invasion

+On 9 February 2026 the unit was awarded the Presidential Award For Courage and Bravery by the President of Ukraine Volodymyr Zelenskyy.